 Chania (Crete island)

-Being a volcanic island in the Cyclades, Milos island is receiving a growing recognition in the last decades for its marble, lunar-like seascapes of Sarakiniko beach and Kleftiko, as well as for its picturesque seaside fishing villages.
+Being a volcanic island in the Cyclades, Milos island is receiving growing recognition in the last decades for its marble, lunar-like seascapes of Sarakiniko beach and Kleftiko, as well as for its picturesque seaside fishing villages.

 The emerald gem of the Ionian Sea, Kefalonia island boasts some awe-inspiring sapphire seashores, namely Myrtos and Antisamos among others.
 Its unparalleled, colorful traditional villages of Assos and Fiscardo captivate travellers every summer season, with many returning visitors verifying just how unique this Ionian island really is.

 Corfu island is the elegant Greco-Italian queen of the Ionian Archipelago.
-Its unique Venetian architecture in the main Town, the long shimmering coastline and well-preserved royal palaces will steal any visitor’s heart.
+Its unique Venetian architecture in the main Town, the long shimmering coastline, and well-preserved royal palaces will steal any visitor’s heart.

-The Island of the Knights, named after the Knights of Saint John of Jerusalem, Rhodes is a large island in the Dodecanese, adorned with a fascinating mixture of Venetian, Ottoman and Byzantine architectural and historical heritage.
+The Island of the Knights, named after the Knights of Saint John of Jerusalem, Rhodes is a large island in the Dodecanese, adorned with a fascinating mixture of Venetian, Ottoman, and Byzantine architectural and historical heritage.
 Its Medieval town is a World Heritage Site and flaunts an interminable sandy coastline along with mesmerizing verdant landscapes.

 WANT TO SEE MORE?

-Best Mainland destinations
+Top Mainland destinations

 The Greek Mainland is basically famous for its rich history of more than 2.500 years.
 The most important ancient sites and temples of Ancient Greek Civilization are located here and the majority of them are listed as UNESCO World Heritage Sites.
 These are some: the Acropolis in Athens, the Ancient Theatre of Epidaurus, the Tombs at Mycenae, the stadium where the ancient Olympic Games were held in Olympia in Peloponnese, Delphi in Sterea, Ancient Dodona in Epirus, Dion and Ancient Philippi in Macedonia and more.